gigamono/standards/README.md

       All executions are permission-based.

-- UI Types
+- Extension UI

-  - Page (Allows for shortcut)
   - Modal
   - Full Sidebar
   - Sidebar Section
-  - In-place Widget Controls (buttons, selection border, etc.)
+  - Sidebar Widget
+  - Canvas Widget (Shown in the canvas, like element selection widget for example)

 - Permission-based Runtime